 Enter the address where the provider's accounting records and supporting documentation used to prepare the cost report are maintained.
 This should be the address at which a field audit of these records can be conducted.
 These records do not refer solely to the work papers used by the provider's CPA or other outside cost report preparer.
-All working papers used in the preparation of the cost report must be maintained as per 1 TAC Section 355.105(b)(2)(ii).
+All working papers used in the preparation of the cost report must be maintained in accordance with 1 TAC 355.105(b)(2)(ii).
 (See also the Recordkeeping section of the General Instructions.)